 In spite of the fact that governments bargain efficiently ex post and have more information than the DSP, the analysis shows that the presence of the DSP can enhance ex ante efficiency, provided the imperfection in the DSP's information is not too serious.
 It is worth summarizing the logic of this result.
-Due to the incompleteness of the ex ante agreement, governments fail to link issues across states of the world.
-The DSP can improve ex-ante efficiency by affecting the distribution of utilities in the ex post bargaining, which it can do by offering an outside option to the bargainers.
-In particular, the DSP will shift the outcome in favor of the "weaker" country (which in our model is the exporting country), and this indirectly recovers some of the gains from issue linkage that were left unexploited by the incomplete agreement.
-Notice that the DSP does not intervene in equilibrium: it is the threat of invoking the DSP that changes the outcome of the bargaining.
+Due to the incompleteness of the ex ante agreement, governments fail to exchange concessions across states of the world.
+This translates into selecting the "wrong" point